-In June 2018, CMS released the 2019 Agent/Broker Training and Testing Guidelines for Calendar Year (CY) 2019.
-DHCS and CMS agreed to allow MMPs the opportunity to participate in an agent/broker-facilitated enrollment pilot as a strategy to encourage enrollment in MMPs.
-MMPs that were interested in participating in the agent/broker-facilitated enrollment pilot as a strategy to encourage enrollment pilot were required to submit deliverables to demonstrate their capability and readiness to implement based on the requirements set forth within the CMS released guidance.
+In June 2018, CMS released the 2019 Agent/Broker Training and Testing Guidelines for Calendar Year (CY) 2019.4 DHCS and CMS agreed to allow MMPs the opportunity to participate in an agent/broker-facilitated enrollment pilot as a strategy to encourage enrollment in MMPs.
+MMPs that were interested in participating in the agent/broker-facilitated enrollment pilot as a strategy to encourage enability and readiness to implement based on the requirements set forth within the CMS released guidance.
 The requirements included trainings, policy development, and reporting to which MMPs must adhere.
 In addition, MMPs must attest that their contracted agent/brokers abide by these same requirements.
 One MMP, LA Care, which operates in Los Angeles County, was approved for implementation of the enrollment pilot, effective in February 2019.
-DHCS and CMS are monitoring the effectiveness of the pilot and LA Care's compliance with the use of contracted agent/brokers for processing enrollment into the dual product.
+DHCS and CMS are monitoring the effectiveness of the pilot and LA Care's compliance with the use of contracted agent/brokers for processing enrollment into the Duals product.

-As of December 2018, approximately 110,976 beneficiaries were enrolled in Cal MediConnect.
+As of December 2019, approximately 108,412 beneficiaries were enrolled in Cal MediConnect.5

-Although Cal MediConnect remains a voluntary choice for all Duals in CCI counties, beneficiaries who opt-out of Cal MediConnect must still enroll in an MCP for their Medi-Cal benefits, including LTSS.
-Individuals who become an eligible Dual in CCI counties are sent Welcome Packets that include the list of MMPs and MCPs from which they can choose to enroll.
+Although Cal MediConnect remains a voluntary choice for all Duals in the seven demonstration counties, beneficiaries who opt-out of Cal MediConnect must still enroll in an MCP for their Medi-Cal benefits, including LTSS.
+Individuals who become an eligible Dual in the seven demonstration counties are sent Welcome Packets that include the list of MMPs and MCPs from which they can choose to enroll.